 - engaging only the most suitable people to work with children along with providing high quality supervision and professional development.

-PRACE College cares about our students’ feelings and safety.
-If you have a concern about this you can talk to Jane Davey, the Assistant Principal of PRACE College.
+Prace College cares about our students’ feelings and safety.
+If you have a concern about this you can talk to Jane Davies, the Assistant Principal of Prace College.

-Jane Davey is also PRACE’s Child Safe Officer.
+Jane Davies is also Prace’s Child Safe Officer.
 You can contact her on 9462 6077.

 Children and young people engaging with Prace are entitled to a safe and supportive environment.
 Prace Representatives must adhere to Prace’s Child Safe Policy at all times and uphold Prace’s statement of commitment to child safety at all times.